Vikebygd Municipality

-History
+General information

-Historically, the parish of Vikebygd was a part of the old municipality of Fjeldberg.
-In 1865, Vikebygd parish became a part of the new municipality of Sveen.
-On 1 January 1902, the eastern part of the municipality of Sveen was separated to form the new municipality of Vikebygd.
-Initially, Vikebygd had a population of 1,092.
+Historically, the parish of Vikebygd was a part of the old Fjeldberg Municipality.
+In 1865, Vikebygd parish became a part of the new Sveen Municipality.
+On 1 January 1902, Sveen Municipality was divided as follows: the eastern part (population: 1,092) became the new Vikebygd Municipality and the western part (population: 1,977) remained as a smaller Sveen Municipality.